Dr. Alison Kahn (Director)

 She has worked as a director and producer on several documentaries including her own commissioned 3-part documentary film series for Discovery Channel.
 She produced and directed Captured by Women (2011) – a one-hour documentary in four parts that focuses on film footage made by two British women in the 1930: Beatrice Blackwood in Papua New Guinea and Ursula Graham Bower in Manipur, India, This film was made in collaboration with the Pitt Rivers Museum, and with the help of a grant from UK Film Council via Screen South.

 Ursula Graham Bower and Beatrice Blackwood are currently being celebrated at the Intrepid Women Exhibition at the Pitt Rivers Museum, University of Oxford. https://www.prm.ox.ac.uk/event/intrepid-women

 Alison is a member of the Mental Health and Aesthetics Research Group at St. Catherine’s College, Oxford, and the Public Health Film Society, UK, Fellow of the Higher Education Academy and a member of the Royal Anthropology Institute (RAI).

-Her forthcoming monograph: Museum Dynasties: ethnographic collections as expressions of immortality (1851-1939) will be published by Routledge.
+Her forthcoming monograph: Museum Dynasties: How the ethnographic museum got its name will be published by Routledge.

 Please see Research page for more information on Alison’s current and past projects.